 Full saturation missions are available for education institutions, research programs, government agencies and private industry.
 Standard saturation missions range from three to 10 days after a multiday training program.
 Longer missions are possible.

-Follow the links for more information on rates and requirements (note: FIU and staff using grant funds that incorporated FIU IDC should use this rate.
+Click here for additional details regarding rates and requirements.
+Note: FIU and staff using grant funds that incorporate FIU IDC should click here for rate information.
 If you have additional questions, please contact our team.